 - The allocation of resources is usually competitive, so it is viewed in a competitive environment in the Program Evaluation Matrix.

-- The priority is providing optimum service to a small or focused market than bad one to a bigger market.
+- The priority is providing optimum service to a small or focused market than a bad one to a bigger market.

 - It is only logical economically to leave the bad programs to strong competition and focus on getting the potentially good programs from easier competition.